ibm-cloud-docs/vmware-service/vmaas/tenant-ordering.md

 # Ordering {{site.data.keyword.vmware-service_short}} instances
 {: #tenant-ordering}

-You can order a {{site.data.keyword.vmware-service_short}} instance from the VMware Solutions user interface after you review the minimum requirements.
+You can order an {{site.data.keyword.vmware-service_full}} instance from the VMware Solutions user interface after you review the minimum requirements.

 ## Minimum requirements for {{site.data.keyword.vmware-service_short}} instances
 {: #tenant-ordering-min-req}